 - Tighten security based on your networking requirements (we recommend making the Kubernetes cluster private)

-- Create a docker registry to host your own Spark docker images (or use open-source ones)
+- Create a docker registry for your Spark docker images - and start building your own images

 - Install the Spark-operator